 log ηa= k-logγ 2

 where k – represents the apparent yield stress.
-On a log-log scale, the apparent viscosity decreases with a slope of ‘-1’ indicating material yield as shown in Figure 3A10.
+On a log-log scale, the apparent viscosity decreases with a slope of ‘-1’ indicates the material yield as shown in Figure 3A10.
 The 200 mg/mL and 400 mg/mL mucus concentrations possessed slopes of -1.8 and -0.91, respectively, and demonstrate the yielding behavior (Figure 8A).
 Under dynamic oscillation measurements, the viscoelastic characteristics are independent of the strain amplitude in the Linear Viscoelastic Region (LVR) (Figure 4).
 The yielding behavior in the GR mucus under dynamic oscillation measurements can be observed as the viscoelastic material (GR mucus) enters the non-linear viscoelastic region (NLVR) as the storage modulus (G’) decreases (Figure 4).
 In the NLVR regime the viscoelastic material will demonstrate solid-gel-like behavior if the storage modulus is greater than the loss modulus (G’ > G”).
 When the loss modulus exceeds the storage modulus (G’ < G”), a “crossover” between G’ and G” data occur.
-As shown in Figure 7B, C, the 200 mg/mL and 400 mg/mL GR mucus concentrations demonstrated fluid-like behavior marked by the “crossover” between G’ and G” data.
+As shown in Figures 7B, C, the 200 mg/mL and 400 mg/mL GR mucus concentrations demonstrated fluid-like behavior marked by the “crossover” between G’ and G” data.
 The apparent yield stress under steady state measurements is represented as the average value of stress until an inflection point is reached (Figure 3B).
-Thereafter, the stress begins to increase sharply with an increase in the shear strain rate as shown in Figures 3B and Figure 8B.
-The GR mucus data (200 mg/mL and 400 mg/mL concentrations) showed shear-thinning fluid behavior until the material begins to yield (Figure 8A,B).
-The apparent yield stress was observed clearly in 200 mg/mL and 400 mg/mL mucus concentrations due to their non-Newtonian characteristics (Figures 8B).
-The apparent yield stress under dynamic oscillation measurements are shown in Figure 4 and Figures 7A, C as the “crossover” region between G’ and G” data, followed by G” values exceeding G’.
+Thereafter, the stress begins to increase sharply with an increase in the shear strain rate as shown in Figures 3B and 8B.
+The GR mucus data (200 mg/mL and 400 mg/mL concentrations) showed shear-thinning fluid behavior until the material begins to yield (Figures 8A,B).
+The apparent yield stress was observed clearly in 200 mg/mL and 400 mg/mL mucus concentrations due to their non-Newtonian characteristics (Figure 8B).
+The apparent yield stress under dynamic oscillation measurements are shown in Figure 4 and Figures 7B, C as the “crossover” region between G’ and G” data, followed by G” values exceeding G’.
 The 400 mg/mL GR mucus data showed shear-thinning, non-Newtonian behavior.
 The onset point of material yield was observed with an apparent yield stress of approximately 0.2736 Pa (Figure 7C).
 The hydrogel-to-fluid like transition with phase angle (δ = tan-1 (G”/G’)) changes are presented in Figures 4 and 7D-F. The extrema in the phase angle is associated with a Hookean solid at 0˚ and viscous fluid at 90˚ as shown in Figure 4.
 The phase angle values around 45˚ were attributed to transition of gel-like behavior of the material to a fluid-like behavior.
-The 400 mg/mL mucus concentration clearly showed a change in the material characteristic from hydrogel to fluid like behavior through the process of yielding with an apparent yield stress of ~ 0.2736 Pa (Figure 7F).
+The 400 mg/mL mucus concentration clearly showed a change in the material characteristic from hydrogel to fluid-like behavior through the process of yielding with an apparent yield stress of ~ 0.2736 Pa (Figure 7F).